aiddata/geo-cnn/settings_readme.md

 Settings for generating CNN predictions using source locations (CSV containg lon/lat)

 - source: absolute path to source file
-- imagery_year: imagery year to use
+- imagery_year: list of imagery temporal identifiers to use (same as in static block used for training)

 NTL fields below are the same as in static block and are used to include NTL values with prediction outputs for comparison/analysis.
 - ntl_type